matovu-farid/nvim_config/README.md

 # Nvim Configuration
-This repo contains configuration files formy neovim editor.😊 Lua is was used and it is easy to follow.
+This repo contains configuration files formy neovim editor.
+Lua is was used and it is easy to follow.
 You are free to adopt it and use it.
 Just give me a like